ToolVS

 → Choose Backblaze if:

-You want simple personal computer backup ($7/mo unlimited) or use Cloudflare CDN (free B2 egress through their partnership).
+You want simple personal computer backup ($7/mo unlimited) or use Cloudflare CDN which makes B2 egress free.
+Backblaze also wins for archival storage where you rarely download data.

 → Consider neither if:

-You need consumer-friendly file sync and sharing (try Google Drive or Dropbox) or need AWS-level ecosystem (stay with S3).
+You need consumer-friendly file sync and sharing (try Google Drive or Dropbox) or need the full AWS ecosystem with Lambda, CloudFront, and other services (stay with S3).

 Frequently Asked Questions